Truth-telling: a two-part exploration

 SOFiA members and other interested friends are invited to take part in two upcoming events in 2021:

-- SOFiA’s 2021 AGM (June 19, online) will feature a guest speaker addressing the topic of truth-telling in this context.
+- SOFiA’s 2021 AGM (June 19, online, starts 2pm) will feature guest speaker Thomas Mayor (~3pm) addressing the topic of truth-telling ( more information below).

 - A residential sojourn at Queensland’s Bunya Mountains (Mon 18 – Thurs 21 October) will focus on the truth about the experience and history of the First Australians.
 It will involve local Murri people sharing their knowledge, and an excursion to the Ration Shed Museum at Cherbourg is planned.

-We are currently seeking expressions of interest for the Bunya Mountains trip so we can arrange accommodation.
-If you are interested, please let us know by email (email@example.com) by the end of July, 2021.
+Please note: We are currently seeking expressions of interest for the October Bunya Mountains trip so we can arrange accommodation.
+If you are interested, please let us know by email (email@example.com) by Friday, June 11, 2021.

 Some relevant internet links